- Things to Do

 If you purchase your tickets online, these are the prices you can expect to pay.

 It’s important to note that purchasing your tickets ahead of time will allow you to skip the ticket line, which in the high season can take 1 hour or more.

 This standard ticket includes access to all 45 halls of the museum as well as the Rose Center for Earth and Space, but you will have to pay extra for add-ons.

 There are three types of add-ons you can get, which are all explained in our exhibitions section.

 If you want to enjoy any of these activities, the following ticket options are available for all add-on options.

 One of the best ways to save money on tickets for the American Museum of Natural History is to simply purchase admission from the ticket counter at the museum.

-The only drawback to taking advantage of their pay-what-you-wish tickets is that this option is not available via tickets purchased online, which means you might have to wait in a long ticket line to get it.
+The only drawback to taking advantage of their pay-what-you-wish tickets is that this option is not available via tickets purchased online, which means you might have to wait in an occasionally long ticket line to get it.

 Some visitors report waiting for 45 minutes or longer just to get into the museum this way.
 We offer some tips on how to avoid this long line in our planning section below.

 If you purchase tickets ahead of time, you can head straight to the will-call kiosk and save yourself the wait in line.